 "Get the best software and hardware deals for your consignment/resale shop.
-A few minutes spent here will save lots of time and money!"
+A few minutes spent here will save lots of time and money now and always!"

-There are no sales slogans on this website - no irrational justifications for paying more for one consignment program over another - no hot-air promises and guarantees that have never been kept and never will be.
+There are no sales slogans on this website - no irrational justifications for paying more for one consignment program over another - no hot-air promises and guarantees that have never been kept and never will be (like "Your consgnor's data is safe online, guaranteed!".

 There are only facts in these pages.
 You will always have the opportunity to verify every word directly with each software vendor.
-All you'll have to do is ask, but you must know the questions to ask and the answers to expect because vendors are NOT using websites, emails and phone conversations to disclose important information - but to hide it.
+All you'll have to do is ask, but you must know the questions to ask and the honest answers because vendors are NOT using websites, emails and phone conversations to disclose hidden fees and very bad provisions - but to hide them.

 Answering a few simple questions will narrow your choice to the best software, hardware and services for your business.